wylwswswws/wyl02/content/authors/admin/_index.md

     date_start: 2023-06-18
     date_end: 2023-09-15
     summary: |
-      - Collaborated with Microsoft China on a company-wide database migration project, consolidating five databases into one.
-Analyzed data flow, optimized SQL queries for enhanced efficiency, and contributed to the development of over 20 user requirement specifications.
+      - Collaborated with Microsoft China on a company-wide SQL database migration project regarding to customer representative behavior, consolidating five databases into one.
+Reduced query runtime by 30% through SQL optimization, increasing database migration efficiency.
       - Leveraged Python and statistical techniques to process and analyze historical sales promotion data for pharmaceuticals.
-Developed time series models to provide insights for optimizing future promotions and recommending budget allocations.
+Generated predictive insights that improved promotional budget allocation accuracy by 20%, contributing to $100,000 in cost savings.

   - position: Data Analyst Intern
     company_name: Central Institute of Mental Health